The best free museum days in New York City

 New-York Historical Society

 The New-York Historical Society, New York’s first museum, was founded in 1804.
-It’s dedicated to exploring the history of New York and the United States.
+It’s dedicated to exploring New York and American history, with exhibitions that touch on a variety of topics.

 The Queens Museum has roughly 10,000 items, over 6,000 of which are artifacts from the 1939 and 1964 World’s Fairs.
 This includes the Panorama of the City of New York, a regularly updated scale model of NYC.